CQCL/hugr/specification/hugr.md

 valid node - whereas in tooling implementations it may be necessary to implement stable indexing where removing a node invalidates that index while keeping all other indices pointing to the same node.

+Nodes with `Input` and `Output` children are expected to appear earlier in the list than those children, and `Input` nodes should appear before their matching `Output` nodes.

 ## Architecture